reactjs/react.dev/src/content/learn/render-and-commit.md

   <Illustration caption="...render!" alt="The Card Chef gives React the pink Card." src="/images/docs/illustrations/i_rerender3.png" />
 </IllustrationBlock>

-## Step 2: React renders your components {/*step-2-react-renders-your-components*/}
+## Step 2: React renders your Components {/*step-2-react-renders-your-components*/}

-After you trigger a render, React calls your components to figure out what to display on screen. **"Rendering" is React calling your components.**
+After you trigger a render, React calls your Components to figure out what to display on screen. **"Rendering" is React calling your components.**

 * **On initial render,** React will call the root component.
-* **For subsequent renders,** React will call the function component whose state update triggered the render.
+* **For subsequent renders,** React will call the function Component whose state update triggered the render.

-This process is recursive: if the updated component returns some other component, React will render _that_ component next, and if that component also returns something, it will render _that_ component next, and so on.
-The process will continue until there are no more nested components and React knows exactly what should be displayed on screen.
+This process is recursive: if the updated Component returns some other component, React will render _that_ Component next, and if that Component also returns something, it will render _that_ Component next, and so on.
+The process will continue until there are no more nested Components and React knows exactly what should be displayed on screen.

 In the following example, React will call `Gallery()` and  `Image()` several times: